In this quick guide, I’ll explain how to plan a three-day trip to Beijing, including a day trip to the most scenic spot of the Great Wall.

 Final Thoughts

-If you still have some time left, you might want to consider heading to Tianjin, a nearby city that can be reached by high-speed train (only 30 minutes away) and where you can find the iconic Binhai Library.
+If you still have some time left, you might want to consider heading to Tianjin, a nearby city reachable by high-speed train (only 30 minutes away), where you can find the iconic Binhai Library.
+Here you can find more ideas for your trip to China.